 The library main entrance is located on the north side of the second floor, which is the side facing the parking lot.
 The entrance is 30 feet from the left side of the building, and is an automatic double sliding door.
 Inside the entrance lobby, about fifteen feet from the doors, are the side-by-side passageways through the anti-theft security sensors.

-Once through the security sensors, the Circulation Desk is to the right.
-To the left will be the coffee shop, which is still under construction.
+Once through the security sensors, the Technology Circulation Desk is to the right.
+This is where you go to borrow laptop computers and iPads.
+To the left is entrance to the coffee shop, which occupies the northeast corner of the floor.

 In the middle of the east and west sides of the building are 25 foot-by-25 foot enclosures, containing stairways between the second and third floors, and restrooms.
 On the west face of the east enclosure, on the left side, is the doorway that leads to the stairs, the men's restroom, a water fountain, and an emergency exit.
 To the right of the doorway is a copier machine.
 On the opposite side of the building is the west enclosure, containing another stairway, the women's restroom, and an emergency exit.
 The doorway into the west enclosure is on the right side of the east face, opposite the doorway to east enclosure.
 Two ten-foot-square small group study rooms are along the wall to the left of the door.